 Important: This event is different then most of our events!
 We will be using a smartphone app called “Sporteering” that will punch controls via GPS/GR Code.

-We will be providing a semi-permanent course at 100 Lakes in July, with four official group starts, one on each Saturday of the month, you choose a Saturday that suits your schedule when you sign up.
+We will be providing a semi-permanent course at 100 Lakes in July & August, with three official group starts, you choose a Saturday that suits your schedule when you sign up.
 Scores from these group starts will be combined into an overall event result, which will also count toward our annual series.
 In addition, the course will remain open for casual enjoyment during the entire month.
 A Nav-X staff member will be there to staff each Saturday start, but we will not otherwise provide infrastructure or facilities (like snacks - sorry!).
 With a reduced presence on any given day, our event will be allowed and will not place too much stress on the area.